lifeBCE/redis-single-file/README.md

 <br />
 The redlock design requires the client to enter into a polling loop checking for the ability to execute its logic repeatedly.
 This approach is less efficient and requires quite a bit more logic to accomplish also making it more prone to error.
 <br /><br />
-Redis single file pushes much of this responsibility off to redis itself with the use of the `blpop` command.
+Redis single file pushes much of this responsibility off to redis itself with the use of the <code>blpop</code> command.
 Redis will block on that call when no item is present in the queue and will allocate tokens to competing clients waiting their turn on a `first-come, first-served basis`.
 </details>

 <details>